Dive Industry Market

 Don’t you find it curious that the dive certification agencies’ results are always “great”?

-You can get certification numbers from DEMA if you are a member.
+Otherwise, you can get entry-level scuba certification numbers from DEMA if you are a member.
 But not all training agencies report their certs numbers to DEMA, and we don’t know for sure what is being shared by those who send certification numbers.
 We’ll look at these numbers when discussing the size of the dive industry.

 There’s… Really… None!

-There was the MSI (Manufacturer Sales Index) produced by DEMA with numbers provided by dive gear manufacturers.
+There was the MSI (Manufacturer Sales Index) produced by DEMA with statistics provided by dive gear manufacturers.
 But it’s now half-dead — more on this below.

 With dive gear manufacturers and training agencies, there’s paranoia and obsession with secrecy — often to their own detriment.